Snitkin-Lab-Umich/prewas/cran-comments.md

 The NOTE is spurious because these words are all correctly spelled technical terms & the Description field does begin with "This package".

-* This is a new release.
+* This is a new submission.